 Call me squeamish, but my preferred remedy is products with iron phosphate, which is deadly for a slug’s digestion and good for your soil.
 Brand names like Escar-Go and Slug Magic wrap iron in slug-attracting bait.
 Scatter the pellets around your plants every two weeks, and you’ll have significant results without tossing bodies.
 Much better.

-I’ve learned a 50/50 white vinegar to water solution sprayed on the overnight guests after they culminate on a half a grapefruit works.
-Then there’s sprinkling diatomaceous earth which “consists of fossilized remains of diatoms, a type of hard-shelled algae,” writes Wikipedia who goes on to say: “It’s used as a filtration aid, abrasive in products including metal polishes and toothpaste, absorbent for liquids, reinforcing filler in plastics and rubber, anti-block in plastic films, cat litter, a stabilizing component of dynamite, and a thermal insulator.”
+I’ve learned a 50/50 white vinegar to water solution sprayed on the overnight guests after they culminate on half a grapefruit works.
+Then there’s sprinkling diatomaceous earth which “consists of fossilized remains of diatoms, a type of hard-shelled algae,” writes Wikipedia, which goes on to say: “It’s used as a filtration aid, abrasive in products including metal polishes and toothpaste, absorbent for liquids, reinforcing filler in plastics and rubber, anti-block in plastic films, cat litter, a stabilizing component of dynamite, and a thermal insulator.”
 It also can dehydrate slugs and insects, including fleas.
 What a multi-tasker!
 Right up there with duct tape.

 I’ve heard planting mint, sage, lavender, hydrangea, creeping thyme, and rosemary helps deter slugs.
 Yucca, too– Perfect!
-Yucky slugs prevented by yucky yucca.
+Yucky slugs are prevented by yucky yucca.
 I feel another column coming on!

-Would you believe there’s a slug resistant plant list?
+Would you believe there’s a slug-resistant plant list?
 Ironically it mirrors many plants on deer-resistant lists.
 So, could one say there is a correlation between deer and slugs?
 You betcha!
 They both chomp the heck out of our gardens.
 But a baby slug (and a slug can lay 20 to 100 eggs several times a year) isn’t nearly as cute as a fawn.
 Garden Dilemmas?
 AskMaryStone@gmail.com